sourcegraph/handbook/content/departments/engineering/dev/tools/grpc.md

 The GRPC "internal errors" metrics flags specific types of errors that we can attribute to the grpc/protobuf libraries we use.
 Usually, these errors might hint at some configuration or application logic issues specific to grpc that may need further investigation.

-This errors are currently being captured through the use of a grpc feature called [Interceptors](https://github.com/grpc/grpc-go/blob/master/examples/features/interceptor/README.md).

 How can we determine if an error is coming from grpc-go?

 The go-grpc library has a tendency to prefix most gRPC client/server errors with "grpc: ...".
 Our new interceptors are designed to detect this string pattern.
+This errors are also logged with the special log scope `grpc.internal.error.reporter` which can be used to filter out these errors in the GCP logs.

 Some of the limitations of this approach are: